Advising for Forestry Majors

 - Check for holds in the top-right corner

-- Hit the left-panel link for “Registration” and then the link for “Plan Ahead”
+- Click the left-panel link for “Registration”, select Spring 2021, and then click the link for “Plan Ahead”

 Other key links: